locationtech/jts/DEVELOPING.md

 3. Once imported eclipse will build the project using built-in maven support.

    tip: During initial build *Setup Maven plugin connectors* will offer to install *maven-checkstyle-plugin* connector integrating these QA checks with the IDE.
+You can do this later after installing the checkstyle plugin below.

 Run Configurations: